 Latin American / Caribbean Studies

-Latin American and Caribbean Studies is an interdisciplinary unit within International and Global Studies that brings together faculty and students who have a common interest in Latin America and the Caribbean.
+Latin American and Caribbean studies is an interdisciplinary concentration at the major and minor levels of the Special Program in Liberal Studies/International & Global Studies concentration.
+It brings together faculty and students who have a common interest in Latin America and the Caribbean.

-- 6 hours of course work, at the 300-level or higher, in Spanish;
+- 6 hours of course work, at the 300-level or higher, in Spanish (or another major language of Latin America or the Caribbean);

 - 18 hours of course work on international and/or global topics corresponding to the four conceptual categories of IGS (society and politics; economics and development; arts and literature; belief systems and cultures), at least 12 of which must deal principally with Latin America and the Caribbean.

-Second Major: Must meet the same requirements as Majors, with at least 12 hours taken outside the student's first major.
+Second major in SPLS/IGS with a concentration in Latin American and Caribbean studies.
+Must meet the same requirements as the SPLS major, with at least 12 hours taken outside the student's first major.